reversefold/factorio-belt-balancers/README.md

 ![](4x4-half-standard.gif)

 This should look familiar if you've ever used what has become the standard four-belt balancer in the Factorio community.
-Some blueprints add two more Splitters on the bottom but this isn't needed just to average the inputs to the outputs.
+Some blueprints add two more Splitters on the bottom but this isn't needed just to average the inputs to the outputs when all inputs are fed and all outputs are flowing freely.
 (More on this later.)

 This first step from Splitter to four-belt balancer may seem simple but it can be used as a blueprint for all larger belt balancers (as long as the number of inputs is equal to the number of outputs and the number of inputs is a power of two, or twice the size of the next smallest balancer).